DragosGorduza/DragosGorduza.github.io/_pages/about.md

   - /about.html
 ---

-This is my personal page where I will feature projects interests and updates.
+Welcome !
+This is Dragos Gorduza's personal webpage.
+I will feature projects interests and updates.
 ======
-I am interested in Graph Machine Learning, Natural Language Processing and Social Data Science.
+I am a Phd Student in the ENgineering Department of the University of Oxford.
+I am working in the Oxford Man Institute of Quantitative Science.
+I am interested in Graph Machine Learning, Natural Language Processing and Social Data Science applied to finance.

+For more information about my research, please go to my research page.

 Getting started
 ======
-All my projects
+My most recent projects

 Site-wide configuration
 ------